Walker wakes Yanks with HR, Boston's AL East bash waits | New Country 923

 A good portion of the Yankee Stadium crowd stood for Judge’s first at-bat.
 Fans gasped when he hit a hard line drive into right field, then exhaled and clapped after Martinez easily caught it.
 The lineout was measured at 112 mph.

-Judge hit into an inning-ending double play in the third, then drove a fly out to the warning track in the right field corner in the sixth.
+Judge hit into an inning-ending double play in the third, drove a fly out to the warning track in the right field corner in the sixth and struck out in the eighth.

+“He looked like he hadn’t missed a beat from the at-bat quality,” Boone said.

+Betts, meanwhile, would have played if not for the damp conditions.
+Cora wrote Betts in as his center fielder at 9 a.m. but scratched him when it became clear the weather would be an issue.

 TRAINER’S ROOM